oleg-murmur/programForEnterprises/README.md

 # programForEnterprises

 Stack
-frontend: NextJS, Antdesign, TS
+frontend: React, Router-dom, Antdesign, TS
-server: NestJS, postgresQL, TypeORM, Docker
+server: NestJS, postgresQL, TypeORM, Docker(not yet)

 simple CRUD program.
 In the local network for accounting of devices.